Misdiagnosis/Failure to Diagnose

 Indianapolis Medical Injury and Misdiagnosis Lawyers

 Medical diagnosis is a complex skill.
 It may be difficult to make a proper diagnosis at an initial visit and, depending upon the complexity of the case and how much is known about the condition, it can take some time for a doctor to make an accurate diagnosis.
-However, if you suffered a worsening of your medical condition, or a family member died at the hands of a medical professional who negligently failed to or improperly diagnosed a medical condition, Jacobs Law can help you prove a malpractice claim.
+However, if you suffered a worsening of your medical condition, or a family member died at the hands of a medical professional who negligently failed to or improperly diagnosed a medical condition, the medical malpractice lawyers Jacobs Law, LLC can help you prove a malpractice claim.
 Contact us to schedule a free consultation and case evaluation or call us toll-free at 877-418-5589.

 Experience and Resources to Build an Effective Case